MayaChen350/LuauLayer/README.md

     return if (n <= 1) n else fibonacci(n - 1) + fibonacci(n - 2)
 }

-// also can be defined in a separate (companion) object or object Object {
+// can also be defined in a separate (companion) object object Object {
     @LuauFunction(lib = "veclib")
     fun double(a: Float): Float {